I’m So Confused by my Router!

 - A spreadsheet showing the results from our router parental control testing is shown at the very bottom of this post.
 We love a good spreadsheet!

-NOTE: even if you’re using Bark Home or Gryphon, we always recommend that an iPhone’s “Limit Adult Websites” be enabled (shown here at steps 29-30).
+NOTE: even if you’re using Bark Home or Gryphon, we always recommend that an iPhone’s “Limit Adult Websites” be enabled (shown here in steps 32-34).
 It’s a powerful double layer of protection.
 Unfortunately, the Family Link equivalent on Android devices isn’t nearly as effective.

 Quick summary of router pricing: